Table of Contents

 - Forced savings: If you won't actually invest the difference (many people don't), permanent insurance provides "forced savings" that help you build assets over your lifetime.
 That strategy may be particularly helpful when it's difficult to prioritize financial goals.

 - Potential tax benefits: Cash value life insurance may help provide a tax-free source of funds later in life.
 Using policy loans or withdrawals, you may be able to draw on your cash value without creating a tax liability.
-However, be careful about letting the policy lapse after taking out a loan, as this could have tax consequences.

 - Creditor protection: Depending on your needs and state law, any cash value in life insurance policies may enjoy creditor protection.
 Although plans like individual retirement accounts (IRAs) may also be protected, non-retirement assets could be at risk.